south-lacrosse/www-dev/docs/recovery.md

 If you need to restore the current fixtures/league tables (database tables `slc_`) then you can just run the fixtures sheet import again to recreate the tables.

-Databases can be recovered by running `bin/restore-db.sh path/to/backup.sql.gz`.
+Databases can be recovered by running `bin/run-sql.sh path/to/backup.sql.gz`, or assuming the scripts are set up using `mysql-www`/`mysql-stg`/`mysql-dev` depending on the environment.

 There are several different types of backup you can load, and they should all have their creation date as part of the filename.
 The main ones are: